JoelErulu/WalkingTrails/README.md

 ### Description

-A fitness app which allows users to experience trails through a digital experience.
-Users in the future will be able to scan QR codes to learn about trails they are exploring, create blog posts, and begin personalized workouts
+The Walking Trails App is a mobile application designed to enhance the walking experience on Georgia Gwinnett College (GGC) trails through interactive and educational content focused on fitness, health, and wellness.
+The app is accessible via QR codes placed on signs along the trails.
+By scanning a QR code, users are directed to the app, where they can access instructional videos, trail maps, exercise guides, and nutrition information, among other features.

 ### Technologies

-This project uses the MERN Stack

 - MongoDB
   https://www.mongodb.com/